Subscribe to get our Free emails on Tips, Trends & Best Practices for Pharma Marketing in the Now

-Abbvie’s latest glaucoma awareness campaign has cast the Super Bowl MVP and Dancing with the Stars celebrity – Von Miller.
+Abbvie’s latest disease awareness campaign on glaucoma has cast the Super Bowl MVP and Dancing with the Stars celebrity – Von Miller.

 The pharma’s patient awareness campaign, ‘My Glaucoma, My Design’ encourages people to share their stories and photos on how they manage their glaucoma on their Facebook page, named as My Glaucoma.
 The campaign aims to educate and bring an awareness on the seriousness of managing glaucoma.

 Some of the select stories will be featured by Miller across Allergan’s and Miller’s social channels.
 In turn individuals will receive a personalized video message from Miller.

 Von Miller has suffered vision problems as a child.
 He advocates healthy vision and urges people to take control of their disease.
 The campaign is an initiative to encourage people with glaucoma and their caregivers to talk with their doctors and design an effective disease management plan.

 I don’t have glaucoma, but I struggled with vision-related issues when I was young and that is why I have a passion for encouraging people to be proactive in taking control of their eye health,” said Von Miller.
 “I never realized how serious glaucoma can be and that uncontrolled eye pressure is the only treatable risk factor for glaucoma.
 I’m proud to be continuing my partnership with Allergan and taking the campaign to another level by educating people living with glaucoma so they can work with their doctors to design treatment plans that help lower eye pressure.”